St Peterport greets cruise ships with a vista of colorful houses climbing steeply from a quayside busy with luxury yachts and fishing boats.

 Castle Cornet: At noon time a cannon will be fired off.
 If you don’t want to pay to go in the castle but simply want to see the cannon fired off, head towards the entrance of the castle but do not go through the tunnel.
 If you see the Castle Cornet sign, simply hang out there, in the little inlet and you can watch the cannon to the left.

 The bus service is excellent for tourists.
 Its cheap and frequent during the daytime hours.
-A nice thing to do is take the public bus #91 or #92 around the island, it will cost approx £1 each and lasts about 90 minutes, it gives a good overview of the island, you can get off and where you want.
+A nice thing to do is take the public bus #91 or #92 around the island, it will cost approx £10 for a day pass.
+Each trip and lasts about 90 minutes, it gives a good overview of the island, you can get off and where you want.
 When cruise ship visit the island, buses can be very busy, than take a alternate route.

 The Petit Train offers a sightseeing trip with onboard commentary around St Peter Port.